 - Realize that fire suppression activities can have consequences on natural resources.
-Utilize resource advisors or technical specialists as resources to assist with plans to minimize the impacts to natural and cultural resources. - In wilderness areas Minimal Impact Suppression Tactics (MIST) will be utilized.
-The approval of heavy equipment or motorized/mechanized requires approval by the appropriate level line official.
+Utilize resource advisors or technical specialists as resources to assist with plans to minimize the impacts to natural and cultural resources. - In wilderness areas Minimal Impact Suppression Tactics (MIST) will be utilized. - In wilderness areas the approval of specific tactical actions will be approved by the appropriate level Line Officer whom has been delegated that authority in the Eastern Regions Delegation of Authority for Use of Motorized Equipment or Mechanical Transport in Wilderness.